njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to create a file
+Script to output command into a file